Meet the people who tend to our Tenderstem® as they explain what makes our mini trees so darn delicious.

-Meet Andrew and Caroline Green.
-They’re a husband and wife team to be reckoned with in the world of Tenderstem® growing.
-Whether it’s upping the ante from the first trial to cultivating a million Tenderstem® plants, or delivering the earliest UK crop, they have been there and got the T-shirt.
+Meet Andrew and Caroline Green—a husband and wife team to be reckoned with in the world of Tenderstem® growing.
+Whether it’s cultivating a million Tenderstem® plants, or delivering the earliest UK crop, they’ve been there and got the T-shirt.

 George Read and his brother Vernon are totally passionate about producing the best quality crops at Staples Vegetables, growing a range of crops from cauliflower to courgettes, peas to potatoes – and one of George’s favourites, Tenderstem®.
 Over time, they’ve taken the 350 acres they started out with and increased it to over 10,000.